 The Motley Fool is a largely free market news and analysis service that focuses on individual stocks.
 The site publishes new articles each day about stocks that are in the news or that investors may not have heard about and explains why they are or are not a good investment at the moment.
 The Motley Fool’s analysis is particularly nice because it’s straightforward to understand, even for casual investors.

 The Motley Fool also offers several paid stock picking services such as Stock Advisor.
-For $99 per year, the service offers two stock picks per month.
+For $199 per year ($99 for the first year), the service offers two stock picks per month.
 The only downside to The Motley Fool is that there’s not much research about stocks the service hasn’t written about recently, so you’re getting a relatively narrow view of the overall market.
 The company offers more comprehensive services like Motley Fool One and Everlasting Portfolio.

 That said, the Stock Advisor program is very affordable and has a stellar reputation.
 It’s a great starting point for most investors.